Fisherman’s Brewis for Sunday Dinner

 There is truly something great about Living Rural and enjoying traditional recipes that have been mainstays of Rural Life for centuries.

-Posted on April 3, 2011, in Newfoundland Recipes, Tradition and tagged brewis, cod, cooking, Dark Tickle, fish, fisherman, Great Northern Peninsula, Hardtack, home, Newfoundland, Puerto Rico, purity, recipe.
+Posted on April 3, 2011, in Culture, Newfoundland Recipes and tagged brewis, cod, cooking, Dark Tickle, fish, fisherman, Great Northern Peninsula, Hardtack, home, Newfoundland, Puerto Rico, purity, recipe.
 Bookmark the permalink.
 6 Comments.